Skip to content

 Once you have entered the container, continue to Developing Locally.

-• Configure .wslconfig to limit memory usage by the WSL2 to prevent VSCode OOM.
+Note for Windows: configure .wslconfig to limit memory usage by the WSL2 to prevent VSCode OOM.

 127.0.0.1 dex